OwnID/ownid-core-ios-sdk/README.md

 ## Supported Languages
 The OwnID SDK has built-in support for multiple languages.
 The SDK loads translations in runtime and selects the best language available.
 The list of currently supported languages can be found [here](https://i18n.prod.ownid.com/langs.json).

 The SDK will also make the RTL adjustments if needed.
-If the user's mobile device uses a language that is not supported, the SDK displays the UI in English.
+If the user's mobile device uses a language that is not supported, the SDK displays the Skip Password feature in English.

 ## Data Privacy
+The OwnID SDK does not store any data on the user's iOS device.

 The OwnID SDK collects data and information about events inside the SDK using Log Data.
 This Log Data does not include any personal data that can be used to identify the user such as username, email, and password.
 It does include general information like the device Internet Protocol (“IP”) address, device model, operating system version, time and date of events, and other statistics.

 Log Data is sent to the OwnID server using an encrypted process so it can be used to collect OwnID service statistics and improve service quality.
 OwnID does not share Log Data with any third party services.